opengisch/qfieldcloud-sdk-python/docs/docs/examples.md

 ### **1. Install QFieldCloud SDK**

-To interact with the QFieldCloud API, start by installing the official QFieldCloud SDK.
-Ensure you have Python 3.6 or higher installed, then run the following command:
+To interact with the QFieldCloud API, start by installing the official QFieldCloud SDK:

 ```bash
 pip install qfieldcloud-sdk